ThatAdrian/TheAdrianBlog/content/posts/welcome.md

 ---
 date: 26/03/2026
 title: "Welcome to MY FREAKING BLOG EVERY1!!!!"
-summary: 'Rambling about random topics nobody asked for.
-You have been warned.'
+summary: 'the topics that people say I HAVE NOONE TO TALK TO ABOUT THIS kinda thing.'
 categories:
   - General
-image: placeholder.png
+image: hello.jpg
 ---

 Welcome to The Freaking Adrian Blog; my corner of the internet for my spiels of all sorts.